-We are very excited to announce that from our 2019 vintage, we have teamed up with Defined Wine of Canterbury who will be making all our wines.
+We are very excited to announce that from our 2019 vintage, we have now teamed up with Defined Wine of Canterbury who will be making all our wines.
 They are a founding member of the Sustainable Wines of Great Britain initiative.

 As well as the vineyard, we have a small shaw of ancient woodland, which is where we get the name Wildwood.
 The story goes that William the Conqueror's cousin Bishop Odo once used to hunt through these woods.